neoforged/Documentation/docs/gui/screens.md

 ### Rendering the Container Screen

 The container screen uses all three strata to submit its elements.
 First, the background stratum submits the background texture via `#renderBg`.
-Then, the render stratum submits the widgets like before via `#render` followed by any text via `#renderLabels`. `AbstractContainerScreen` also provides the helper method `renderTooltip` to submit the tooltip to the tooltip stratum.
+Then, the render stratum submits the widgets like before via `#render` followed by any text via `#renderLabels`.
+Finally, `AbstractContainerScreen` also provides the helper method `renderTooltip` to submit the tooltip to the tooltip stratum.

 Starting with `render`, the most common override (and typically the only case) calls the super to submit the container screen elements, followed by `renderTooltip`.